-We talked to Jacob Wedderburn-Day of Stasher about luggage storage with hotels and local businesses and here is what he said about it.
+Jacob Wedderburn-Day of Stasher tells us about luggage storage in hotels and local businesses.

 First of all, how are you and your family doing in these COVID-19 times?